SumoLogic/sumologic-aws-lambda/securityhub-connector/README.md

 3. Create a [Scheduled Search](https://help.sumologic.com/Dashboards-and-Alerts/Alerts/02-Schedule-a-Search).
 Also the rows in AggregateResultsJson should contain following mandatory fields "finding_time"(timestamp), "resource_type", "resource_id", "title"

+“aws_account_id” is optional field in search results.
+Lambda function will pick up it’s value in following order search results(each row) > aws_account_id environment variable > defaults to the account in which lambda is running

 ## TroubleShooting